Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 If I deodorize and sanitize I’ll make it to the top

-Everybody’s gonna love me if my laundry turns out bright
+Everybody’s got to love me if my laundry turns out bright

 I’ve got to shave my legs each day, my teeth are shining white